gromacs/gromacs/docs/user-guide/file-formats.rst

 Files with the dat file extension contain generic input or output.
 As it is not possible
-to categorise all data file formats, GROMACS has a generic file format called dat of which no format is given.
+to categorize all data file formats, GROMACS has a generic file format called dat of which no format is given.

 .. _dlg: